novayo/LeetCode/0206_Reverse_Linked_List/README.md

 * Memory Usage: 15.4 MB, less than 48.71% of Python3 online submissions for Reverse Linked List.

 > move to front

+---

+try_6.ts: O(n) / O(n) - where n is number of nodes in the linkedlist

+* Runtime: 60 ms, faster than 55.98% of TypeScript online submissions for Reverse Linked List.
+* Memory Usage: 45.7 MB, less than 5.22% of TypeScript online submissions for Reverse Linked List.

+> recursion

+---

+try_7.ts: O(n) / O(1) - where n is the number of nodes in the linkedlist

+* Runtime: 46 ms, faster than 98.35% of TypeScript online submissions for Reverse Linked List.
+* Memory Usage: 44.7 MB, less than 73.85% of TypeScript online submissions for Reverse Linked List.

+> iteration